Johan Vásquez (footballer, born 1998): Senior

-On 2 October 2019, Vásquez made his senior national team debut in a friendly against Trinidad & Tobago.
+On 2 October 2019, under Gerardo Martino, Vásquez made his senior national team debut in a friendly against Trinidad & Tobago.
 He came on as a substitute replacing Paolo Yrizar in the 63rd minute in Mexico's 2–0 win.

 In October 2022, Vásquez was named in Mexico's preliminary 31-man squad for the 2022 FIFA World Cup, and in November, he was ultimately included in the final 26-man roster, but did not receive any minutes on the field during the tournament.